tcaroyle/Machault_tale_of_two_turkeys/README.md

 ## Funding

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (4-OCEANS, grant agreement No. 951649).

+---

+## License

+**CC BY 4.0**
+<br> **Creative Commons Attribution 4.0 International**</br>

+This license requires that reusers give credit to the creator.
+It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, even for commercial purposes.

+---